What is Forest Bathing?

 Who is my guide?

 Many of us don’t need a guide or research to convince us that spending time in nature is good for us -- we’ve been “forest bathing” on our own for years.
 That said, Forest Bathing NW inspires you to incorporate simple, nature-inspired mindfulness practices into your everyday life, so you can experience life intentionally through all your senses and emotions.
-Our programs teach people how to find well-being and peace in the now -- where true opportunity lies.
+Our programs teach people how to find well-being and peace in the now -- the one place where true opportunity lies.